bluecats/bluecats-scratchingpost-android/README.md

 #### BCMicroLocation (DEPRECATED)

 A BCMicroLocation object represents the sites and beacons in proximity to the user.
 When your app needs some context it can query a micro-location for a site's beacons and categories by proximity.
-Its all the beacon goodness wrapped up into a tiny object.
-And integrating micro-locations with your app is simple.
-Simply observe the BCMicroLocationManager did update micro location event.
+It's all the beacon goodness wrapped up into a tiny object.
+Integrating micro-locations with your app is simple as well, simply observe the BCMicroLocationManagerCallback.onDidUpdateMicroLocation() event to receive the relevant micro-locations.

 ## Examples
 ### Start Purring

 You receive beacon events from the BCBeaconManager object, passing in your callback and your activity.